Toutatis (roller coaster): Ride experience

 Toutatis dispatches the station and immediately dips into the low speed first launch section, immediately bouncing up into a low-to-the-ground overbanked curve and right hand turnaround.
 A pair of off-axis bunny hills and switch track lead into the main swing launch, where the train builds up most of its speed through three launches – the first isn't powerful enough to help the train clear the ride's signature top hat, the second propels the train backwards and up a spike, and the third launch (and fourth overall) fully sends riders over the hill.
-Plunging down the top hat's 101° drop, riders make a quick turn into a large Zero-g stall, exiting through a left hand turnaround.
+Plunging down the top hat's 101° drop, riders make a quick turn into a large zero-g stall, exiting through a left hand turnaround.
 Riders complete the return trip through a trio of airtime hills – one straight, one twisted, and one fully banked to the side – before leading to a figure-8 turn overhead of the queue and underneath the top hat, which chiefly contains a heartline roll inversion.
 Riders make a right hand turn and traverse a final pair of airtime moments into the brake run.
 One full cycle on Toutatis lasts about 90 seconds.

 Characteristics

 Statistics

 Toutatis stands 51 m tall, 1,075 m long, and reaches a maximum speed of 107 km/h throughout the ride.
 The layout includes four launches – three of which occur on a swing launch between a vertical spike and top hat.
 Given this, riders travel a total length of 1,361 m.
 The coaster runs three trains of five cars, each of which seats two rows of two riders for a total of 20 passengers per train.
-Toutatis also contains similar elements to Pantheon at Busch Gardens Williamsburg, such as the swing launch/top hat sequence and stall inversion.